abanoubashraf686/OS-Project/README.md

 This project has reached its completion, and currently, there are no planned updates or future developments.
 The repository serves as a comprehensive resource for those interested in operating system development.

 ## Progress Overview
-This project was designed and supervised by Dr. Ahmed Salah, a renowned expert in the field of operating systems.
-The aim was to create a hands-on learning experience, providing insight into the intricate details of OS development.
-The project has been divided into three milestones, each focusing on a different aspect of operating system design and implementation.

 Here's an overview of the project's progress as depicted in our TODO list: